 If an LPA is non-responsive, does not take timely action towards correcting unsatisfactory performance, or repeats the action that placed the LPA on unsatisfactory performance status, the LPA will be placed on probation, given the actions are repeated in a proximal time frame.
+Additionally, probation may be required if an LPA is found to be severely out of compliance with any aspect of certification acceptance.
 ADOT LPA Section will notify the LPA of their probationary status.
 An LPA must show a good faith effort towards remedying the action on future projects.
 While the LPA is on probation, the ADOT LPA Section and ADOT PM will monitor the LPA's next three federal projects to ensure the non-compliant action is not repeated.
 After the LPA completes three future projects without incident, the LPA's performance will be returned to a satisfactory status.